 Mount Redfield and Cliff Mountain Trail is a 17.9 mile moderately trafficked out and back trail located near Lake Placid, New York that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.
 Dogs are also able to use this trail.

 This is a long day hike from Adirondack Loj and heart Lake to two 46er peaks without maintained trails to their summits.
 You'll pass by a lake, and a massive slide going up Colden on the way to the start of the herd paths.
 When you start to head off trail onto the herdpaths please keep a close eye on the very accurate track in this guide and use it as a reference to stay on the right path.
 Cliff has a few views but Redfield has great views South over Allen.